Curt Beck: An Extraordinary Mentor

 - Luck would have it that I was also embroiled in a rocky love affair.

 My girlfriend and I kept dating and breaking up many times.
-This meant late nights dealing with the excitement and intense injury of immature love.
+This meant late nights dealing with the intensity of immature love.
 Since every grade counted, and I wanted to get into medical school, I had to stop the roller coaster.
-I simply couldn't concentrate on my finals and the relationship at the same time.
-After talking about it, we both agreed to put the relationship "on hold" until the end of finals.
+I simply couldn't concentrate on finals and a relationship at the same time.
+After talking it over, we both agreed to put the relationship "on hold" until the end of finals.

 When exams were all over, I searched the campus for my girlfriend only to find that she had already left for the summer.
-Disappointed and distraught, I then arrived at Mr. Beck's office to pick up my Organic Chemistry final exam, the last place I wanted to be.
+I can still feel the blow.
+Unhappy and distraught, I then arrived at Mr. Beck's office to pick up my Organic Chemistry final exam, the last place I wanted to be.

 I walked in, looked briefly at the test and then put it away among some papers.